SCOPE: Sequential Causal Optimization of Process Interventions

 \subsubsection{Causal learners.}

 While backward induction provides the theoretically optimal solution, applying it in practice requires estimation.
 This is challenging because we rely on observational event logs, and, as discussed in Section \ref{sec:background}, observed confounders make estimation difficult.
-To address this, we draw inspiration from the DTR approaches in \cite{cclearning,clearning} and use causal learners to estimate the Q-function at each decision point and, consequently, the optimal action.
+To address this, we draw inspiration from the DTR approaches in \cite{schulte2014,cclearning} and use causal learners to estimate the Q-function at each decision point and, consequently, the optimal action.
 While \textit{SCOPE} still uses function approximation to estimate Q-functions, it avoids explicit process approximations like MDP construction or data augmentation for generating training trajectories.
-Causal learners are specifically designed to estimate outcomes and/or causal effects under different treatments (here, actions) using observational data~\cite{metalearnersmulti,curthNonParam,kunzel2017}.
+Causal learners are designed to estimate outcomes and/or causal effects under different actions using observational data~\cite{metalearnersmulti}.
 These techniques try to explicitly reduce dependence on the historical decision policy (in contrast to~\cite{weinzierl2020}, see Section~\ref{sec:background}).
-Although \textit{SCOPE} supports any suitable causal learner, we apply three causal learners, widely adopted in CI: an S-learner, a T-learner, and an RA-learner~\cite{metalearnersmulti}.
+Although \textit{SCOPE} supports any suitable causal learner, we apply three widely used, model-agnostic options compatible with any base model (e.g., an LSTM): the S-, T-, and RA-learner~\cite{metalearnersmulti}.
 We choose these for their stability, which is ideal for the PresPM setting.
 For example, unlike the IPW- and DR-learner, they avoid inverse propensity weights (IPW), which are used to handle confounding by reweighting inputs based on the inverse historical propensity of an action being taken for that input.
 However, in PresPM, the high input/prefix diversity (see Section~\ref{sec:background}) could produce near-zero probabilities, making IPWs highly unstable~\cite{metalearnersmulti}.